pwall567/kjson-core/README.md

 The constructor for `JSONArray` is not publicly accessible, but an `of()` function is available in the `companion object`, and a `build` function and the `Builder` nested class allow arrays to be constructed dynamically.

+Following a common Kotlin pattern, there is also a creation function named `JSONArray` taking a `vararg` array of `JSONValue?`.

 `JSONArray` implements the `equals()` and `hashCode()` functions as specified for the Java Collections classes, so that an instance of `JSONArray` may be compared safely with an instance of any class correctly implementing `List<JSONValue?>`.